Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ### Dynamic vs Static Quantization
 A key question is how to determine the clipping range - determined by $\beta$.
 Too small, and we’ll excessively “truncate” outlier activations and weights.
 Too big, and we’ll lose precision.

-While model parameters can always be quantized offline, its activations can either be quantized **dynamically** (with the clipping range calculated for each activation during a forward pass) or **statically** (also offline).
+While model parameters can always be quantized ahead of time, its activations can either be quantized **dynamically** (with the clipping range calculated for each activation during a forward pass) or **statically** (also offline).

 Dynamic quantization tends to be more accurate but requires additional computational overhead for online scalar calibration.
 As a result, **we only consider static quantization on GPU** because the scalar reduction (relative to an INT8 matmul) can be costly and limit performance gains.